 This can be done in the context of annual budget negotiations, but also in an isolated NUB negotiation, e.g. at the beginning of the year.
 NUB charges are extra budgetary and represent the possibility for the hospitals to generate additional, so-called extra budgetary revenues.

-Who can submit NUB applications to InEK?
+Who may submit NUB requests to the InEK?

-Application deadlines for the NUB procedure
+Submission deadlines of the NUB enquiry procedure